 Hannah Freegard, managing editor

-What is Longitude doing?
+What is Longitude doing to support gender balance?

 The importance of thought leadership like Women @ Work on tackling gender equality is clear.
 Highlighting these inequalities on a global scale allows your company to push the conversation with clients and your own workforce, creating a platform to make real change.